 Book Critique of “45 Effective Ways for Hiring Smart”:

-- Numerous methods, tricks, tips, and strategies simply explained.
+- Numerous methods, tricks, tips, and strategies are simply explained.

 - Superb book with lots of illustrations.